Bishop-333/OmegA-mod/README.md

 | `g_weaponArena` | Restricts the match to specific weapons. |

 ## New assets
-- font
+- Font
-- icons
+- Icons
-- models
+- Models
-- music (can be heard in slimefac)
+- Music (can be heard in slimefac)
-- sfx
+- SFX
-- skins
+- Skins
-- sprites
+- Sprites

 ## Building a pk3

-Simply go to your terminal and type :
+Simply go to your terminal and type:

 ```sh
 cd path/to/your/folder/